secuxtech/secux-paymentdemo-ios/README.md

 # SecuXPayDemo-iOS

-MySecuXPay is an iOS Demo APP, which uses the 'SecuXPaymentKit'.
+SecuX EvPay is an iOS Demo APP, which uses the 'SecuXPaymentKit'.

 To run the project, clone the repo, and run pod install from the project directory